- Tornado safety tips for kids & families

 - Extra medication: enough for a week; copies of prescriptions

-- Pet food, water, health forms, IDs for family dogs, cats, birds, etc.
+- Pet food, water, health forms, a spare leash, IDs for family dogs, cats, birds, etc.

 - Extra medication, denture care, spare eyeglasses or contact lenses with solution, spare hearing aid batteries for elderly family members